For Reservations & Information Call:

 Level: Intermediate, Moderate Level (not for beginner cyclist)

 Inclusions: All equipment (bicycle, helmet, rain poncho, water, snacks, lunch or dinner, an Professional Interpretive Guide, Van Support).

-Time to relax, our air condition van will take us on a short drive to have a delectable lunch.
-Following lunch we will take a short hike (.25 feet or 300 meters) to the Kaimu Black Sand Beach, created in the 1990 eruption, then travel by van to witness the current active lava eruption (County of Hawaii dependent).
+Time to relax, after biking up to 9 miles our air condition van will take a short drive to have a delectable lunch in another lava devastated village destroyed in the lava flows from the 1990 eruption.
+Following lunch we will take a short hike (.25 feet or 300 meters) to the Kaimu Black Sand Beach, created in the 1990 eruption.

-The Lower Puna district is forever changing.
+The volcano zone district is forever changing.
 This may be your last chance to see this beautiful unspoiled part of the island in its untouched grandeur before Madame Pele (the Volcano Goddess) decides to retake and recreate it.

 Space and availability are limited.
 Place your reservations now.

 (Call or email us to arrange a tour at: 808-934-9199 or email us at: firstname.lastname@example.org).